-In December 2008, our PRC subsidiaries, Ctrip Computer Technology, Ctrip Travel Information and Ctrip Travel Network were each designated by relevant local authorities in Shanghai as a "high and new technology enterprise" under the EIT Law.
-Therefore, these entities are entitled to enjoy a preferential tax rate of 15% as long as they maintain their qualifications for "high and new technology enterprises," which are subject to review every three years.
+In December 2008, our PRC subsidiaries, Ctrip Computer Technology, Ctrip Travel Information, Ctrip Travel Network and Software Hotel Information were each designated by relevant local authorities as a "high and new technology enterprise" under the EIT Law with an effective period for three years.
+Therefore, these entities are entitled to enjoy a preferential tax rate of 15%, effective retroactively as of January 1, 2008, as long as they maintain their qualifications for "high and new technology enterprises," which are subject to review every three years.
+These four entities will reapply for this qualification after the effective period in 2011.
 We cannot assure you that our subsidiaries will continue to qualify as high and new technology enterprises when they are subject to reevaluation in the future.
 In the event that the preferential tax treatment for them is discontinued, these entities will become subject to the standard tax rate at 25%, which would materially increase our tax obligations.